 The remaining $2,000 has matured beyond the 3 preceding years, so your spouse will have to claim as income on their tax return.

-There are some cases where you’re not forced to claim your wife’s withdrawal as your income.
+There are some cases where you’re not forced to claim your spouse’s withdrawal as your income.
 These exceptions include:

-- if the contributor dies in the year of the withdrawal, and,
+- if the contributor dies in the year of the withdrawal

 TurboTax products offer an easy step-by-step guide to claim your RRSP contributions and any income withdrawn.
 Consider TurboTax Live Assist & Review if you need further guidance, and get unlimited help and advice as you do your taxes, plus a final review before you file.
 Or, choose TurboTax Live Full Service* and have one of our tax experts do your return from start to finish.